spectrocloud/librarium/docs/docs-content/byoos/capi-image-builder/build-image-vmware/rhel-capi.md

     :::

-10. Once the build is complete, the RHEL 8 CAPI image will be downloaded to a folder named `rhel-8` within the output directory on your machine and the VM will be deleted from VMware vSphere.
+10. Once the build is complete, the RHEL 8 CAPI image will be downloaded to a folder named `rhel-8` within the output directory on your machine, and the VM will be deleted from VMware vSphere.
 Issue the command below to confirm that the build files are present in the output directory.

         ```shell